pkisiel77/cpp-examples/labs/project1.md

 # Logger for C++

-Example of the very simple logger used in the C project.
+Below is an example of a very very simple C logger  used in a C project.

-Prepare new version in C++
+Prepare a new version in C ++ (file, memory, db provider)

 ```c
 int ZapiszDoLog(char *sciezka, char *tryb)